OpenTelemetry Collector installation

 Log output

-When the collector is configured with the base path F:\Logging and receives
+When the collector is configured with a base path such as F:\Logging and receives signals

 F:\Logging\ShareAspace.SampleService\Logs\YYYY-MM-DD_####.jsonlF:\Logging\ShareAspace.SampleService\Metrics\YYYY-MM-DD_####.jsonlF:\Logging\ShareAspace.SampleService\Traces\YYYY-MM-DD_####.jsonl